trewisscotch/trewisscotch/README.md

 💰 Feeling Generous?
 Help Support Me 💰

+💻 Refinement and correction of someone else's software in the presence of sources.Making copies of any sites (cheaper than the originals.)

 My Projects 📝

 💻 PHISHSITE-Evilginx2 - This is a collection of phishing sites I have designed for perfect phishing